-I’ve only been in London for a short time, but I’ve managed to squeeze in quite a bit of time at some of London’s amazing and FREE museums.
+I’ve only been studying abroad in London for a short time, but I’ve managed to squeeze in quite a bit of time at some of London’s amazing and FREE museums.
 Transporting you around the world and across time, the exhibits in London’s museums are absolutely unreal.
 Although I was experiencing some pretty serious jet lag when viewing artifacts, I was in awe of nearly every single display.

 The British Library

 This is not the first place people think of when it comes to London’s museum scene, but the British Library houses some of the most incredible artifacts I’ve ever seen.
 I came across the library when I was looking for shelter from a typical London down pour and I am so glad I did!
 Sadly, you aren’t allowed to take pictures inside, but you can see handwritten music by Beethoven and Mozart, notes and song ideas from the Beatles, notebooks and letters from Jane Austen, Oscar Wilde, and Alexander Fleming.
 The library also has one of the three surviving copies of the Magna Carta.
 I maybe nerding out here, but the fact you can literally see the ink Leonardo DaVinci and Michelangelo applied to paper in actually insane.
 All of these people I’ve grown up reading about and listening to are not these distant, fictional characters anymore, but very real, brilliant people like you and I.

 Literally running on fumes, I popped into the British Museum with no idea what to expect, moments later I found myself face to face with The Rosetta Stone.
 You could easily spend an entire day getting lost in the British Museum, but some of my favorites included the aforementioned Rosetta Stone, ruins from The Parthenon in Greece, mummies and bodies from Egypt, and Hoa Hakananai'a (the huge stone guy) from Easter Island.